 VirusBarrier X9's Setup Assistant helps you quickly and easily adjust the program's basic settings so they are appropriate to the way you use your Mac.
 The first time you open VirusBarrier X9, the Setup Assistant launches automatically.
 The default protection level is Standard and is recommended for most users.

 Standard: Recommended protection for most users.
-With the Standard Protection setting, VirusBarrier will scan for Mac OS X, Windows, and Linux malware.
+With the Standard Protection setting, VirusBarrier will scan for macOS, Windows, and Linux malware.
 It will also scan for malicious scripts and scan your e-mails and attachments for potential infections.

 Maximum: This setting enables all of VirusBarrier's features and options.
-VirusBarrier protects against Mac OS X, Windows, and Linux malware, Malicious Scripts, and E-mail protection.
+VirusBarrier protects against macOS, Windows, and Linux malware, Malicious Scripts, and E-mail protection.
 It will also enable the following features: Scan your iPhone, iPod touch, and iPad for malware, Quick Scan after malware definition updates, scan for Hacking Tools, Keyloggers, and Scan Archives.
 Warning: Enabling Maximum Protection may impact computer performance.
-If you experience degradation in your computer's performance while using Maximum Protection, you may want to choose a different coverage level.
+If you experience degradation in your computer's performance while using this setting, you may want to choose a different level of coverage.

 You can find more information about each of these features in the VirusBarrier Preferences section of this manual: VirusBarrier Preferences